Gabriel's Notebook

 Current Status Quo

-In recent millennia, several shakeups have occurred within Icaendium, as Samael Asther, Domin of the House of Asther led his powerful friends, The Wisemen, and his army the Crimson Legion, on a seemingly endless war of conquest known, appropriately, as the Endless War.
+In recent millennia, several shakeups have occurred within Incaendium, as Samael Asther, Dominus Regas of Amaya, led his powerful friends, The Wisemen, and his army the Crimson Legion, on a multithousand year war of conquest known, appropriately, as the Endless War.
 During the conflict, many archdemonic houses were exterminated and subjected to Exedis, creating some of the most powerful demons in history, with Samael emerging as the strongest of all.

 This has caused a resurgence in interest/concern from Astrum, who has therefore become more active in their Silent War again, sending agents into Amaya to gather information.
-These attempts have been unsuccessful, with their first agent disappearing without contact and their second being imprisoned.
+These attempts have been unsuccessful, with many of their agents disappearing without contact.
 Astrum has also lost their strongest warriorand an elite soldier/assassin to the charms (or something) of Amaya's Lord Asther... much to the chagrin of the Seven.

-Meanwhile, Gaean has produced a handful of sorcerers and psionics capable of holding their own against many of the Celestials and Demons, most famously Oriana Tansea, archmage of Verdant Home and the leader of the Order of the Silver Tree.
+Meanwhile, Gaean has produced a handful of sorcerers and psionics capable of holding their own against many of the Celestials and Demons, most famously those within the Tansea Clade.
+The most recent, Oriana Tansea, became one of the Three Great Sages, the archmage of Verdant Home and the leader of the Order of the Silver Tree.

 As for Incaendium as a whole, well, it has been relatively quiet for some time... which can only bode ill for the near future.
 As they say, Demons never rest for long.